jonathantiedchen/notion-vault/README.md

 ## 🛡️ Security Details

 * **AES-256-GCM:** Authenticated encryption.
 This ensures that if even a single bit of your encrypted data is tampered with, the vault will detect it and refuse to open.
-* **PBKDF2 Key Derivation:** Your passphrase isn't just a "key."
-We scramble it with a random salt **$310,000$** times using the SHA-256 algorithm.
+* **PBKDF2 Key Derivation:** Your passphrase is scrambled with a random salt **$310,000$** times using the SHA-256 algorithm.
 This makes it virtually impossible for a computer to "guess" your password.
 * **Random IV per Encryption:** Every time you click "Generate," we use a new, random Initialization Vector.
 Even if you encrypt the same word twice, you will get two completely different links.
 * **Zero Network Requests:** All crypto runs via the browser's native API.
 No libraries, no external dependencies, no trackers.